As live in care grows in popularity it becomes increasingly of interest to people needing care.

 Equity release is an option for those who are mortgage-free and own their own home – but this will need to be paid back upon your death.
 You should also make sure that the amount released is sufficient to cover your care in the long term.

-Live in care isn’t supported by as many funding options as residential care.
+One of the disadvantages of live-in care is that live in care isn’t supported by as many funding options as residential care.
 It is classed as private care, so you will be expected to pay for most or all of it yourself.

 You can of course use benefits, welfare payments and pensions towards the cost of care.
 As a couple you can combine funds, which may make it easier to pay.